AdrianArtacho/tesser_seq/README.md

 ---

+## Multitrack tricks

+You can store different instruments in different ranges of the midi file.

+Use [tesser_split](https://bitbucket.org/AdrianArtacho/tesser_split) to split midi above/below a pitch value.

+Use [tesser_hold](https://bitbucket.org/AdrianArtacho/tesser_hold) to ignore notes off and hold the notes so long as needed.
+In order to then stop the held notes, you need to pass the note witha a vel = 1 (pseudo note off)

+---

 ## To-Do

-* Toggle: restart after last note... or not
+* Toggle: restart after last note... or not (different possible behaviours)

 * read clip name: store as such the local path to a midi file

-* That, on loading, restart and flush
+* That, on loading, restart and flush (reload from the path stored in a textedit)

 * make a repo for midifiles? that work well with seq